This post may contain affiliate links. Read our disclosure page for full details.

 2. Continue to flirt

 Never stop flirting with your partner!
 Flirting keeps things interesting and reminds your partner that you find them attractive and intriguing.
-Flirting can be as simple as sending one of these fun, flirty texts for him.
+Flirting can be as simple as sending one of these fun, flirty texts for him or flirty texts for her.
 (PS: These loving texts for him are wonderfully sweet and romantic too).

 3. Prioritize intimacy